Tight Bound for Estimating Expectation Values from a System of Linear Equations: Introduction

 Methodologically, we utilize the block-encoding framework to limit restrictions on $M$ and to make lower bounds attainable.
 The key step for deriving our lower bound is reducing the problem of computing the mean of a black-box function to the problem of computing an expectation value of a block-encoded Hermitian matrix (B-EVHM).
-This lower bound is extended to SLEP by showing that B-EVHM reduces to SLEP.
-Our algorithm saturating this lower bound is constructed by appending to existing techniques for generating $\ket{\bm{x}}$ a modified amplitude-estimation step~\cite{BHM+02, KOS07} that probabilistically estimates $\bra{\bm{x}} M \ket{\bm{x}}$.
+This lower bound is extended to B-SLEP by showing that B-EVHM reduces to B-SLEP.
+Our algorithm saturating this lower bound is constructed by combining a known algorithm for B-EVHM~\cite{Ral2020} with techniques for generating $\ket{\bm{x}}$.

 Our complexity bound for B-SLEP makes rigorous the common assertion of $\poly(1/\epsilon)$ dependence for SLEP and shows that improvement beyond linear-accuracy dependence is impossible if $M$ is given by oracles.
 Our end-to-end quantum algorithm for solving systems of linear equations allows for a variable $M$ as input, whereas previous algorithms consider a restricted $M$.
 Explicit complexities for SLEP are important to assessing if the measurement step is prohibitively resource-expensive for a given application, thereby addressing the limitation raised by Aaronson's fourth caveat for quantum linear-equation solvers~\cite{Aaronson2015}.